CharlieHess/electron-text-substitutions/README.md

 performTextSubstitution(input);
 ```

-We use the [`system-preferences`](https://github.com/electron/electron/blob/master/docs/api/system-preferences.md) API to get the user's text substitutions, as well as watch for changes.
+We use the [`system-preferences`](http://electron.atom.io/docs/api/system-preferences/#systempreferences) API to get the user's text substitutions, as well as watch for changes.

+If you have smart quotes or dashes enabled, we'll handle that too.

 ## API